AdobeDocs/campaign-classic.en/help/interaction/using/creating-offer-spaces.md

    ![](assets/offer_update_status_001.png)

-### Configure the status when the proposition is accepted {#configuring-the-status-when-the-proposition-is-accepted}
+### Configuring the status when the proposition is accepted {#configuring-the-status-when-the-proposition-is-accepted}

 Once an offer proposition has been accepted, you can use one of the values provided by default to configure the proposition's new status.
 The update is effective when a recipient clicks on a link in the offer, which calls up the Interaction engine.